 Select yes and on reboot unplug the USB with Ubuntu installer.
 If this is virtual machine, ISO should automatically disconnect on reboot.

 That’s it, upon reboot you can login to the device with the username and password set during the installation setup.
-Next step is to follow flexiWAN installation steps which can be found here
+Next step is to follow manual flexiWAN installation steps which can be found here